chocolatey/docs/input/en-us/licensed-extension/intune/push.md

 ## Summary

-The ability to push Intune specific packages has been added to the enhanced Chocolatey `push` command and will be used when a file with the extension `.intunewin` has been passed to the command.
-This functionality will push the specified command, any dependencies specified for the package, core packages such as `chocolatey`, `chocolatey-license` (Auto-generated), and `chocolatey.extension` when the packages do not already exist on the Intune tenant.
+The ability to push Chocolatey Intune packages (packages with the extension `.intunewin`) has been added to the `push` command.
+The command will push the specified Chocolatey Intune package, any dependencies specified for the package along with the core Chocolatey Intune packages of  `chocolatey`, `chocolatey-license` and `chocolatey.extension` when the packages do not already exist on the Intune tenant.
+The `chocolatey-license` package will be automatically generated using the Chocolatey for Business license, from the local computer running the `push` command, if it does not exist in the Intune tenant.

 ## Usage